iamtruptimane/securing-vpc/README.md

 11. Click Add route.
 12. Configure the following route settings:
 * Destination: Enter 0.0.0.0/0
-* Target: Select Internet Gateway, then demo-gw13.
+* Target: Select Internet Gateway, then demo-gw.
 13. Click Save changes.
 Up next, you will change the default route table of the public subnet to include the new route table.